How Come I Have No Hits In My Lead Gen Dashboard?

 Are you wondering where all your customers and distributors are?

-If you’re relatively new in network marketing marketing, it’s important to understand that you need people looking at your business.
+If you’re relatively new in network marketing marketing or direct selling, it’s important to understand that you need people looking at your business.
+You need eyeballs, visitors, readers, listeners, and viewers.

 These are called “Leads” or “prospects.”